-Employees of Annuitas Management Limited (Annuitas) act as the Board's executive office.
+Annuitas Management Limited (Annuitas) provides management services to the Board.
 Annuitas has regular contact with investment managers and Datacom, the Scheme administrator, on behalf of the Scheme.
 The Board owns 50% of the shares in Annuitas.

-Annuitas also provides executive office services to the Government Superannuation Fund Authority, which owns the other 50% of the shares in Annuitas.
+Annuitas also provides management services to the Government Superannuation Fund Authority, which owns the other 50% of the shares in Annuitas.